Deterministic Performance Guarantees for Bidirectional BFS on Real-World Networks: Performance Guarantees for Expanding Search Spaces

 Now we are ready to state our results.
 Our first result (\cref{lem_sublinear_by_large_overlap}) shows that for $b > 1$ we obtain sublinear running time if the expansion overlap has size at least $\Omega(\log m)$.
 Note that this already motivates why the two steps $\expan_s$ and $\expan_t$ and the resulting expansion overlap are of interest.

 The logarithmic expansion overlap required for the above result is of course a rather strong requirement that does not apply in all cases where we expect expanding search spaces to speed up bidirectional BFS.
 For instance, the expansion overlap is at most the distance between $s$ and $t$, which might already be too small.
-This motivates our second result (\cref{lem_sublinear_with_cheap_start}), in which we only require an expansion overlap of sufficient relative length.
+This motivates our second result (\cref{lem_sublinear_with_cheap_start}), where we only require an expansion overlap of sufficient relative length, as long as the maximum expansion is at most a constant factor of the minimum expansion $b$.
 Additionally, we make use of the fact that $\cheap_s$ and $\cheap_t$ can give us initial steps of the search that are cheap.
 Formally, we define the \emph{($α$-)relevant distance} as $d_α(s,t) = \cheap_t - \cheap_s - 1$ and require expansion overlap linear in $d_\alpha(s, t)$, i.e., we obtain sublinear running time if the expansion overlap is at least $c\cdot d_α(s,t)$ (see also \cref{fig_seq_expl_steps}) for some constant $c$.